Microsoft 365 Single Sign-On

 How can I sign in with my Microsoft account?

-When Single Sign-on is enabled you can use the "Sign with Microsoft" button on the eHour login page to sign in with your Microsoft account.
-Bookmark https://ehourapp.com/login/azure and bypass the login page.
+When Single Sign-On is enabled you can use the "Sign with Microsoft" button on the eHour login page to sign in with your Microsoft account.
+Bookmark https://ehourapp.com/oauth2/authorization/azure to bypass the login page.

 Disable eHour password login